-Your golden retriever just blew through the back door — muddy paws, soaking wet, tail going a hundred miles an hour.
+Your golden retriever just blew through the back door: muddy paws, soaking wet, and her tail is going a hundred miles an hour.
 And now there’s a trail of dirt from the kitchen to your Pinterest-worthy living room rug.
 Again.

-I feel that.
-My cousin had two labs and her house smelled like wet dog for years because the layout just didn’t work for how her dogs actually lived.
+I totally get it.
+My cousin had two labs and her house smelled like wet dog for years because of the layout of the house.

-That’s the real problem with most floor plans — they weren’t built with a 70-pound fur tornado in mind.
+Problem is, most of these floor plans weren’t designed with a 70 pound fur tornado in mind.

-These 10 dog trot floor plans are worth every second of your scroll.
+These 10 dog trot floor plans are definitely worth your scroll.

 #1: The Open-Breezeway Dog Trot That Makes Your Golden Feel Like She Owns the Place

-You know that moment when your golden comes barreling in from the yard, paws still wet, and just collapses in the sunniest patch of floor she can find?
-This layout was basically built for that.
+The moment our golden comes barreling in from the yard, paws still wet, and just collapses in the sunniest patch of floor she can find – this layout is for that.

-This dog trot floor plan features a light pine wood breezeway connecting two living zones, with floor-to-ceiling glass panels on one side that flood the space with natural light.
-The vertical tongue-and-groove cedar cladding on the interior wall adds warmth without feeling heavy.
-And the light hardwood floors — pale, almost bleached — show every muddy paw print, but honestly, they clean up in two swipes.
+The dog trot floor plan features a light pine wood breezeway that connects the two living zones, with floor to ceiling glass panels on one side that flood the space with light.
+On the interior wall, the vertical tongue and groove cedar cladding keeps the space from feeling too heavy.
+Light hardwood floors – pale almost bleached – show every muddy paw print, but clean up in two swipes.

-To recreate this look, start with matte white walls paired against natural wood paneling.
-Grab a wire-frame lounge chair in sand or taupe, a round white side table (under 24 inches diameter fits perfectly here), and one oversized ceramic vase with eucalyptus stems.
+To create this look start by pairing matte white walls with natural wood paneling.
+Add a wire-frame lounge chair in sand or taupe, a round white side table that is under 24 inches in diameter and one oversized ceramic vase with eucalyptus stems.

-Keep the breezeway furniture minimal — your dog needs that clear path between zones.
-Use an outdoor-rated rug with a low pile so muddy paws don’t destroy it.
-And if you’re DIY-ing the wood wall, cedar planks at ¾-inch thickness resist moisture from wet dog fur way better than pine.
+The breezeway should have as little furniture as possible to avoid blockage of clear passage between zones.
+Use an outdoor-rated rug with a low pile so that muddy paws won’t destroy it.
+If you are making your own wood wall, use cedar planks at ¾ inch thickness.
+They are more resistant to moisture from wet dogs than pine.

 📸 Photo credit: Instagram @architects_review